DJDanl/cpp-docs.pt-br/docs/standard-library/hash-multiset-class.md

 ### <a name="parameters"></a>Parâmetros

-`key` A chave de elementos a serem correspondidos do hash_multiset.
+*chave* a chave dos elementos a serem correspondidos do hash_multiset.

 ### <a name="return-value"></a>Valor de retorno